nponsard/ariel-os/book/src/boards/st-nucleo-c031c6.md

 }
 </style>

-[^would-need-to-allocate-some-flash]: would need to allocate some flash
+[^would-need-to-allocate-some-flash]: Would need to allocate some flash.